The Best Kitchen Knives

 We analyzed the stats and reviews of 39 models and narrowed that group down to 12 finalists.
 We settled on three groups, each with slightly different goals and priorities:

-Mid-tier knives: These are knives you can give to a friend as a wedding gift without blowing a $50 budget, but also without being embarrassed by plastic handles.
+Mid-tier knives: These are knives you can give to a friend as a wedding gift without blowing a $50 budget, but also without being embarrassed by cheap-looking molded handles.
 The ideal knife in this category is also a great starter blade for someone who wants to up their fine-cooking game but has no intention of learning about steel types or mirror-polished edges.

 Upgrade knives: We opened up the purse strings a little bit to see what you get for slightly more than a mid-tier knife.
 A $40 knife should already cut well if you keep it sharp, so we looked specifically for better, harder steel that will hold a razor-sharp edge longer than ordinary knives do.